FarisR99/AutoMemOC/README.md

 * Download your choice of a memory testor from the supported list below.
 * Download [AutoMemOC](https://github.com/KingFaris10/AutoMemOC/releases)
 * Run AutoMemOC as administrator.
+* If your system crashes due to unstable RAM settings, that's expected.
+Keep running AutoMemOC until the program tells you the discovered stable settings.
+Plug those numbers into your BIOS and you're done.

+Note: If the program's behaviour starts acting up, try deleting config.txt and restart the process again.

 ## Command-Line Arguments
 ### Tweaker path